lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 Raw data is available from EMPIAR: https://www.ebi.ac.uk/bioimage-archive/submit/

-Datasets are available in an interactive format online at: https://petapixelproject.com/mosaics/biology/dinoflagellates/philipp2025/ use the K and L keys to scroll through the z stacks
+Datasets are available in an interactive format online at: https://petapixelproject.com/mosaics/biology/dinoflagellates/philipp2025/ <br />
+Use the K and L keys to scroll through the z stacks.

 # Descriptions of code:
 Scripts are organized into separate folders according to their functionality.